Living AfterTrauma.

 About Peter

 Hi, my name is Peter Munro.
-I live in Oak Park with my wife Lilly, daughter Grace and son Edward.
-I am a Licensed Clinical Social Worker at Rush University Medical Center in the department of psychiatry at the Rush Day Hospital.
-The Rush day hospital is an outpatient treatment program for adults with mood and anxiety disorders.
+I live in Oak Park with my wife, and two children.
+I am a Licensed Clinical Social Worker and have a private psychotherapy practice.
+If you are interested in seeing me as a therapist the easiest way to get in touch is google Peter Munro, LCSW and go through my Psychology Today profile.
+I have also worked at Rush University Medical Center in the department of psychiatry at the Rush Day Hospital.
 Prior to working at Rush, I worked at a Chicago non-profit social service agency called One Hope United where I was a MultiSystemic Therapy (MST) therapist.
 As an MST therapist I worked in the field and primarily with teens that were on probation, living in disadvantaged Chicago neighborhoods and struggling to keep out of trouble.
 I attended graduate school at Jane Addams College of Social Work at the University of Illinois at Chicago and undergraduate at University of Southern California.
 Prior to graduate school I worked in the department of psychology at Northwestern University where I did program evaluation research mostly for Illinois Department of Children and Family Services.
 I also worked at a residential treatment center called Allendale where I was on the floor of a unit with teens, many of them DCFS wards, who had behavioral and psychological issues.

 Send Me A Message